 Go off the grid in this Pacific Northwest resort just 80 miles east of Seattle.
 Let your mind settle as you count the stars on a crisp, clear night outdoors in the fresh, pine-scented air.

 Hiking is one of the main attractions in this area, with over 40 miles of exploratory trails that take you along the lush Cascades through meadows and along rivers.

 Time in nature grants many opportunities to reconnect and let your thoughts shift to the background.

 This picturesque Washington State resort also boasts biking trails, championship golf courses and world-class spa treatments as well as three distinctive choices in lodging.

 The Inn at Suncadia is an intimate, elegant lodge in a peaceful mountain setting with the Lodge at Suncadia is a lodge in the grandest Northwest tradition, featuring majestic architecture, panoramic river and mountain views, and all the amenities of a full-service luxury hotel.

 The magic of the mountain air.
 The promise of a healthier and happier self.
 YO1 is a luxurious wellness resort promoting holistic Indian healing practices through Ayurveda, naturopathy and yoga.

 Through traditional healing therapies that trace back to the ancient civilizations of India, YO1 connects mind and body with life-changing results through a custom blend of therapies coupled with inner reflection.

-No matter where you are on your wellness journey, you will embark on a new path toward lasting health and a more natural way of living.
-Their Mental Well-Being Retreat incorporates meditation into a wellness journey with naturopathy, yoga, acupuncture and nutrition counseling.
+No matter where you are on your wellness journey, you will embark on a new path toward lasting health and a more natural way of living—incorporating meditation into your wellness journey with naturopathy, yoga, acupuncture and nutrition counseling.